Pauline LaFon Gore: Lawyer, mother, and grandmother 1970–2004

-Al Gore ran for election to Congress in 1976, and Pauline Gore campaigned for him.
+Al Gore Jr. ran for election to Congress in 1976, and Pauline Gore campaigned for him.
 She would help in most of his campaigns, although she would not play as active a role in his political career as she did in her husband's career.
 She also offered counsel to Phil Bredesen, later mayor of Nashville.

-She campaigned for Al Gore in 1988 in his unsuccessful bid to become the Democratic nominee for President.
+She campaigned for Al Gore Jr. in 1988 in his unsuccessful bid to become the Democratic nominee for President.
 In 1992, she joined her husband in campaigning for the Clinton-Gore ticket on a seven-week bus trip across the United States with many visits to senior citizens' clubs.

 She had a mild stroke in 1993 and had a heart attack in 1995.
 Albert Gore Sr. died on December 5, 1998.
 After receiving a humanitarian award in 1998, she established a scholarship fund for residents of Smith County, Tennessee to enable poor people from that county to attend college.
 In 1999, the Vanderbilt University law school named her as its Distinguished Alumna for the year, the first woman to be so honored.
 She died in her sleep at her home in Carthage on December 15, 2004.